These medical specialties have the biggest gender imbalances

 Supporting you today as a medical student.
 Protecting your future as a physician.

 Male physicians accounted for the majority of physicians in this year’s census.
-The list of specialties in which men make up the most significant portion of the working resident physicians was heavily populated by surgical specialties.
 Popular specialties in which men made up a significant portion of the resident workforce include:

-Four specialties featured a near equal mix of men and women among the population of current medical residents: sleep medicine, preventive medicine, pathology (anatomic and clinical), and psychiatry.
+Specialties that featured a near equal mix of men and women among the population of current medical residents included neurology, general surgery and psychiatry.

 FEATURED STORIES